Giordano Bruno – The Tragic Story of a Philosopher

 Moreover, Bruno’s ideas about the universe were based on his studies of Copernicus’s and other astronomers’ works.
 He believed that the stars were suns and that the universe was infinite and filled with other planets like Earth.
 He also thought there were unlimited inhabited worlds, each with intelligent beings.

-Watch out for more on our YouTube channel
+Check out for more videos on our YouTube channel

 Furthermore, Bruno’s beliefs about religion were equally controversial.
 He rejected the authority of the Catholic Church and believed that people should be free to worship as they chose.
 Bruno also believed in reincarnation, which went against the doctrine of the Catholic Church.